Bounty (1978 ship): Post filming

-With no publicity or explanation, HKRI decommissioned The Bounty on 1 August 2017.
-And the company did not disclose the ship's fate.
+With no publicity or explanation, HKRI decommissioned Bounty on 1 August 2017.
+The fate of the ship was left undisclosed.

-But the ship has been spotted in Phra Samut Chedi, at the mouth of the Chao Phraya River in Thailand.
-It was rechristened The Bounty (เดอะ บาวน์ตี้).
+Following this, the ship has been spotted in Phra Samut Chedi, at the mouth of the Chao Phraya River in Thailand.
+It was rechristened Bounty (เดอะ บาวน์ตี้).

 Google shows the ship clearly both aerially (dated 2022) and from 'Street View' (dated Oct 2020) from boats travelling up the Chao Phraya River.